Low White Blood Cell Count and Leukemia | MyLeukemiaTeam

 Written by Nyaka Mwanza

-A complete blood count (CBC) is one of several blood tests commonly performed on people who have leukemia or who are suspected of having the condition.
-A CBC measures the number of each of the main types of blood cells: platelets (thrombocytes), red blood cells (erythrocytes), and white blood cells (leukocytes).
-While leukemia typically leads to a high white blood cell count (WBC), the condition and some of its treatments can sometimes lead to low white blood cell counts.
+A complete blood count (CBC) is one of several blood tests for leukemia.
+A CBC measures the main types of blood cells: platelets (thrombocytes), red blood cells (erythrocytes), and white blood cells (WBCs, also called leukocytes).
+While leukemia typically causes high WBC counts, it can also cause your levels to drop.
+Here’s why.

 The Role of White Blood Cells

-White blood cells are manufactured by the bone marrow, the spongy tissue found in the center of some of the larger bones in your body.
-Under normal conditions, a person’s bone marrow produces plenty of stem cells that develop into the various WBCs.
-There are five primary types of white blood cells:
+The bone marrow manufactures WBCs.
+Bone marrow is the spongy tissue in the center of the body’s larger bones.
+Under normal conditions, the bone marrow produces plenty of WBCs of various types.
+There are five primary WBC types:

 • Basophils